obensustam2/Ragribot_Teknofest_2020/README.md

-# How robot works ?
+# How does robot work?

 Seperate actuator control and fully seed sowing application can be triggered from android app via socket communication(tcp-ip)